ESSS/alfasim-sdk/docs/source/06_solver_hooks.rst

 In order to help the developer to decide which `hooks` to implement in the plugin, they are shown below according to their classification which identifies what part of the solver workflow is related to.

-To better visualize the interaction of the hooks with the solver, the section :ref:`workflow_section` has several graphs illustrating the solver's walkthrough, showing where each hook will be called.
+To better visualize the interaction of the hooks with the solver, the :ref:`workflow_section` chapter has several graphs illustrating the solver's walkthrough, showing where each hook will be called.
+The following graph is the same one available at :ref:`main_overview` section from :ref:`workflow_section`.
+It illustrates where the :py:func:`HOOK_INITIALIZE<alfasim_sdk.hook_specs.initialize>` and the :py:func:`HOOK_FINALIZE<alfasim_sdk.hook_specs.finalize>` will be called.

+.. graphviz:: _static/graphviz/main_flow.dot
+    :align: center

 .. contents::
     :depth: 3